 When I’m Rome and want to visit the Vatican Museum or MoMA, I don’t go early in the morning as the guidebooks say.
 Because I’m asleep… It’s way better to arrive 1.5 hours before closing time.
 Plan the trip so you take the least visited attractions on Sundays for instance, and not do what me and my sister are going to and visiting Versailles midday Sunday.

-But remember to doublecheck opening hours.
-There might be some weird holidays or royal visit.
-As mentioned before we went to Mexico City for Day of the Dead, but forgot that it meant most of the attractions were closed for the holiday.
-But it can also be good thing: when in Athens on Independence Day March 25 the Acropolis Museum gave us free entrance.
+Always remember to double-check opening hours.
+There might be some weird holidays or a royal visit.
+As mentioned before, we went to Mexico City for Day of the Dead, but forgot that it means most of the attractions are closed for the holiday.
+But it can also be good thing: when in Athens on Independence Day March 25 – the Acropolis Museum gave us free entrance.

-As we say in Denmark: without food or drink, the hero is no good (it rhymes in Danish).
 Especially when planning a tight schedule or a group tour, you need to make sure that the last museum of the day is in a cool neighbourhood.
-Then you can just chill with a drink before you have a great dinner.
+Then you can chill with a drink, before you have a great dinner.
 Like in Riga, when you wanna visit the Holocaust Museum or see the view from the Science Academy around lunch time, so you can eat in the interesting Central Market.